 Storytelling Entrepreneurs (2,125 members)

 As a professional network, LinkedIn obviously has a more serious tone than Facebook.
-So if you prefer a social platform that creates new business contacts with people from your branch, this type of filmmaker forums are for you.
+So if you prefer a social platform that creates new business contacts with people from your branch, this type of filmmaker forums is for you.

 Film & TV Tech Professionals (408,000 members)